Tracked Rover Zero

-Additional batteries, computers, drive kits, and accessories can be added separately, or you can contact us about any custom configuration you desire.
+Note: All variants come with one battery and charger.
+Additional batteries, chargers, drive kits, and accessories can be purchased separately.
+You can also contact us for any custom configurations.

 The Rover Zeros use high torque 2050KV in-runner brush-less sensored motors.
 That's a mouthful so lets breakdown what that means.
 There are two main types of DC motors, brushed and brushless.
 Brushes are a small strip of metal inside the motor that make contact from the rotor to the stator.
 These brushes wear out over time.
 By using brush-less motors it ensures our Rover Zeros last a long time.
 In-runner simply refers to the fact that the rotor is in the middle.
 2050KV refers to how fast the motor spins per volt that is applied.
 Lower values imply that the motor has more torque, and this is one of the lowest KV motors on the market, in fact we customize them to lower the KV rating.
 Sensored means that there is a built in hall effect sensor which allows the motor to spin start from a stop and spin slower than a sensor-less motor.